-To properly protect your lens during Holi festival or a color run you need to completely seal the lens.
+To properly protect your lens during the Holi festival or a color run, you need to completely seal the lens.
 I did this using a UV filter, duct tape, and a second ziplock bag.
-Screw the UV filter on to the lens tightly and then place the camera with lens attached into the bag with viewfinder at the bottom.
+Screw the UV filter onto the lens tightly and then place the camera with lens attached into the bag with a viewfinder at the bottom.
 Trim the bag to loosely fit all the way up to the UV filter.
 Use thin strips of duct tape to seal the bag to the UV filter.
 I had to cut the sides of the bag to fit the much narrower UV filter.
 After cutting seal the bag with more tape.

 Step 5.)
 Add the Lens Hood

 After taping the UV filter to the bag, your lens hood will probably not fit in its groove anymore, but since I was going to be shooting outdoors at the Holi festival, I needed it.
 I simply used more duct tape to secure it to the outside of the tape used to seal the UV filter.